Front view of the JBL Xtreme 3 speaker, showing the red light ON in the battery meter.

 As lithium ion polymer batteries age, they lose their ability to fully charge.
 Plus, the characteristics of the charging current they draw changes too.

 Now normally, as a battery charges, it draws less and less current as the recharging progresses.
 It appears that the speaker watches how much current the battery is drawing.
-Then when that charge current falls to a value that the speaker sees as the battery being full, then it shuts off the red light and also the applied current ceases.
+When that current falls to a value that the speaker detects full charge, it shuts off the red light.

 But a defective battery may not behave this way, and continue consuming higher power, even when it reaches full charge.
-So in this case, the current never falls to the fully charged value, and so the red lamp never turns off.
+So in this case, the current never falls to the fully charged value.
+So the red lamp never turns off.
 Instead, it stays on as the system continues pumping more charge into the broken battery.

 The Fix for an Aging Battery